MilkiyasTakile/iyf-website1/README.md

-# International Youth Foundation (IYF) Website
+# International Youth Fellowship(IYF) Website

 ## Overview
-The **International Youth Foundation (IYF)** website is designed to empower young individuals through leadership training, mentorship, and skill-building programs.
+The **International Youth Fellowship (IYF)** website is designed to empower young individuals through leadership training, mentorship, and skill-building programs.
 The platform offers resources, events, and opportunities for youth to connect, grow, and lead.

 ## Features
 - ✅ **Home Page:** Showcases IYF’s mission and vision.